thinkdata-works/api-docs/source/index.html.md

 ### Our REST API

-The Namara API is a REST-based service that accepts and returns JSON (with some minor exceptions).
+The Namara API is a REST-based service that accepts and returns `json` in most cases (we'll cover response format later).
 Requests should be made to:

 <code>https://{namara api host}/v0/{endpoint}</code>

 Unless instructed otherwise, the Namara API host is `api.namara.io`, which will be used for the duration of the documentation.

-The response will be outlined for each endpoint.
+The responses will be outlined for each endpoint.

-## <span class="get">GET</span> Generic Endpoint
+##<div class="colour-pill"><span class="get">GET</span> Generic Endpoint</div>

 >https://api.namara.io/v0/:endpoint

-Generic endpoint.
-Chart displays standard response codes:
+This is a generic endpoint, and the foundation of almost every typical call to our API.
+The chart below displays standard response codes:

 Request | Response | Description
 ------- | -------- | -----------